Senior Pets and Health Issues

 Arthritis

-Arthritis is the main cause of chronic pain in elderly dogs and cats.
-An older pet may have intermittent pain or stiffness after rigorous activity.
-You may notice your pet having difficulty getting up and down, alterations in gait and/or limping.
+Arthritis is the main cause of chronic pain in senior dogs and cats.
+An older pet might have intermittent pain or stiffness after rigorous activity.
+You might notice your pet having difficulty getting up and down, alterations in gait, and/or limping.
 If you see these signs, talk to your vet about taking radiographs to evaluate your pet's joints for arthritis.
-Consider glucosamine supplementation, as well as chondroitin sulfate, hyaluronic acid and essential fatty acid supplements.
+Consider glucosamine supplementation, as well as chondroitin sulfate, hyaluronic acid, and essential fatty acid supplements.

 If your pet is overweight, losing some pounds often improves arthritis pain dramatically.
-It is also important to continue moderate exercise, since it maintains your pet’s muscle tone, preserves range of motion in joints and actually relieves pain by stimulating specific nerve fibers.
-Ask your vet about integrative therapy options, such as animal chiropractic care, acupuncture and laser therapy.
+It is also important to continue moderate exercise because it maintains your pet’s muscle tone, preserves range of motion in joints, and actually relieves pain by stimulating specific nerve fibers.
+Ask your vet about integrative therapy options, such as animal chiropractic care, acupuncture, and laser therapy.